openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/02_dataset_download.rst

 Prepare installation
 ====================
-To use Datumaro download feature, you should install Datumaro with ``[tf,tfds]`` extras:
+To use Datumaro ``download`` feature, you should install Datumaro with ``[tf,tfds]`` extras:

   .. code-block:: bash

     pip install datumaro[tf,tfds]

-.. note:: You cannot use Datumaro download feature if you installed it with the default option, e.g., ``pip install datumaro``.
+.. note:: You cannot use Datumaro download feature if you installed Datumaro with the default option, e.g., ``pip install datumaro``.
 Please check it!

 Which datasets are available?
 =============================